mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 11 Sales Receipts
+## 11 Sales Receipts

-The text describes how to enter sales receipts, explaining how immediate payment transactions affect the Trial Balance and where to find these transactions in various reports.
+Sales receipts, explain how immediate payment transactions affect the Trial Balance and where to find these transactions in various reports.
 It provides a step-by-step guide for recording sales receipts and verifying their impact on financial records.

 1. **Record a Sales Receipt:**
    - Click the `+ New` button and select `Sales Receipt` under the Customers section.